- Impact Factor: 2.379

 This journal changed its publication mode from subscription to open access in 2016.

-The journal presents scientifically rigorous original research, case studies, current literature reviews, educational roundtables, and commentary on key topics such as:
+The journal presents scientifically rigorous original research, literature reviews, case studies and commentaries on key topics such as:

 - Models for integrating complementary and conventional treatment in clinical practice